etwatson/ccivr/README.md

 Attaching information for expression profiling obtained from RNA-seq analysis is also available during the CCIVR processing by adding extra columns including “TPM”, “FPKM”, “fold-change”, “padj”, and so on in the input file.

-Please see [the test file] (absolute path of the test tile) for an example of the input file.
+Please see [the test file] (https://github.com/CCIVR/ccivr/blob/main/data/TGF_test-data_ver2.csv) for an example of the input file.
 (The test file contains human gene datasets accompanied by expression profiling of Huh-7 cells with TGFß stimulation, which is consistent with the input file used for the CCIVR analysis in figure 4 of our paper, Ohhata T *et al*., *submitted*)